Dior Sauvage vs Bleu de Chanel — Price & Value Comparison

 Value for Money Verdict

-Best overall value: Dior Sauvage EDP — lower price, longer lasting, equally versatile for casual and social situations.
+Best overall value: Dior Sauvage EDP — lower price and equally versatile for casual and social situations.

 Best for daily office wear: Bleu de Chanel EDP — more professional, won't overwhelm a meeting room, excellent year-round.

-Budget pick: Dior Sauvage EDT — the cheapest option that still delivers excellent performance and compliments.
+Budget pick: Dior Sauvage EDT — the cheapest option that still delivers the signature scent and compliments.

 Neither is a bad choice.
 If you're torn, check the current prices — sometimes the gap narrows enough that the decision comes down purely to preference rather than value.